 - wrap the affected ureter in fat tissue from the intestines to protect it from fibrosis regrowth

-- reposition the affected ureter away from the inflammation to prevent recurrence
+- reposition the affected ureter away from the inflammation to prevent the blockage from happening again

-The goals of treatment are to remove the blockage, repair the affected ureter, and prevent recurrence.
+The goals of treatment are to remove the blockage, repair the affected ureter, and prevent it from happening again.
 For many people, treatment requires both medication and internal intervention.

 If the condition is diagnosed and treated at an early stage, the long-term outlook for patients can be very good.
-When kidney damage is minimal and surgery is successful, there is a 90 percent chance of long-term success (Amis, 1991).
+When kidney damage is minimal and surgery is successful, there’s a 90 percent chance of long-term success.